resema/Notepad/_posts/2018-02-01-an-opengl-based-tiny-renderer.md

   LightDirection_cameraspace = LightPosition_cameraspace + EyeDirection_cameraspace;

-  // normal of the vertex, in camera space s  //  generally use its inverse transpose Normal_cameraspace = (V * M * vec4(vertexNormal_modelspace, 0)).xyz;
+  // normal of the vertex, in camera space
+  //  generally use its inverse transpose Normal_cameraspace = (V * M * vec4(vertexNormal_modelspace, 0)).xyz;

   // UV of the vertex. no special space for this one